CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 \therefore \epsilon &= -37\degree\enspace13'\enspace35.89''\\
 \end{align}
 ```
 The elongation is negative, therefore it is a morning star.
-Thus the Eastern side of Venus would be illuminated (Venus is west of the Sun, therefore its Eastern side faces the Sun).\
+Additionally, it would be the Eastern side of Venus that would be illuminated (Venus is west of the Sun, therefore its Eastern side faces the Sun).\
 $\blacksquare$

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/f54ce1cc-10c2-4dfd-a5a4-1218b70aa117" width="450"/> In this diagram, the orbit of 3 planets are shown with the Sun at the center $S$.
 The middle orbit is the orbit of Earth, which is denoted by $O$.
 The orientation is such that the direction of West to East is counterclockwise.